crhntr/hello-release/README.md

 - Use `kiln bake` to create it.
 - Upload to Ops Manger
 - Configure the network stuff
-- Hit apply changes... take a walk
+- Hit apply changes... take a walk.